Ervebo Vaccine Description

 Merck announced on February 15, 2020, that 4 African countries, including the Democratic Republic of the Congo, Burundi, Ghana, and Zambia, have approved the use of ERVEBO.

-Since the beginning of the ERVEBO vaccination program in Africa during August 2018, approximately 260,000 persons have been vaccinated with the Ervebo vaccine.
+Since the beginning of the Ervebo vaccination program in central Africa in 2019, approximately 300,000 persons have been vaccinated with the ERVEBO vaccine.
 Merck is working to initiate the manufacturing of licensed vaccine doses and expects these doses to start becoming available in approximately the 3rd quarter of 2020.